Skip to main content

 Rechargeable batteries

-Rechargeable batteries are good for the environment and your wallet when compared to disposable batteries, which you need to buy and throw away more often.
+Rechargeable batteries are good for the environment and your wallet when compared to disposable batteries, which you need to replace often.

 Rechargeable hearing aids